Ascend/pytorch/docs/en/PyTorch Online Inference Guide/PyTorch Online Inference Guide.md

         ```

 4. Build and install GCC.
-    1. Go to the directory where the source code package  **gcc-7.3.0.tar.gz**  is located and run the following command to extract it:
+    1. Go to the directory where the source package  **gcc-7.3.0.tar.gz**  is located and run the following command to extract it:

         ```
         tar -zxvf gcc-7.3.0.tar.gz